Eduardo Pondal: Background

 Pondal considered himself a "poet of freedom", wanting to raise his people.
 He imagined a past of freedom and independence, which he tried to recover with his poetry, renewing History.
-Unfortunately, Galician-Celtic mythology was almost completely lost in those days, so Pondal had to guess and re-invent it, based on Ossian's poetry, quotations from the Leabhar Gabala and Murguia's analysis.
+Galician-Celtic mythology was almost completely lost in those days, so Pondal had to guess and re-invent it, based on Ossian's poetry, quotations from the Leabhar Gabala and Murguia's analysis.
 Pondal created a fragmentary mythology, using as his archetypes o Heroe (the hero) and o Bardo (the bard).
 He invented historic characters, like Ourens (trying to create a hero whose name would become the basis for the city of Ourense).
 Due to the poetic nature of his epic, Pondal's mythology would never become as complete or exhaustive as J. R. R. Tolkien's.

 Pondal tried to restore the Galician language in a time in which it lacked social status.
 Nature and women are the keys of his production.
 From a linguistic perspective, Pondal tried to mix the populist style of the Galician of his time, with different scholarly terms in the lexicon and syntax.

 He tried to write a long epic poem, Os Eoas, based on the discovery of the Americas, but he was never satisfied with his work and only published a first draft in 1858.

 Pondal died in La Luguesa hotel in A Coruña on 8 March 1917.
 He was buried in San Amaro cemetery.

 Galician Literature Day (Día das Letras Galegas) was dedicated to Pondal in its third year, 1965.